Opportunity Search Results

 Overview //

-Volunteers will support our pantry operations with sorting, stocking and unloading food donations.
+Volunteers will support our pantry operations with sorting, stocking, and unloading food donations.

 Requirements:

-Volunteers should be able to lift up to 40 pounds
+Also, volunteers should be able to lift up to 40 pounds

 Contact Person: Ian Radel